gaboesquivel/gaboesquivel.com/content/bio.md

 After the neobank project I started working with decentralized solutions and blockchain, and founded <a href="https://blockchaincr.com" target="_blank">BlockchainCR</a>, a community hub for the study, promotion and development of blockchain based solutions.

-Shortly after I joined <a href="https://knowledge.io" target="_blank">Knowledge.io</a> as Head of Engineering and Blockchain Architect, leading a team of very talented engineers.
-I helped the company through their ICO and contributed to the design of cloud services for their Ads Platform and Marketplace, and the Knowledge Ethereum wallet: a centralized wallet solution for all knowledge users and clients, focusing mainly in cloud security and user experience.
+Shortly after I joined knowledge.io as Head of Engineering and Blockchain Architect, leading a team of very talented engineers.
+I helped the company through their ICO and contributed to the design of the cloud services for their Ads Platform and Marketplace, and the Knowledge Ethereum wallet: a centralized wallet solution for all knowledge users and clients, focusing mainly in cloud security and user experience.

 Today I provide consultation and development services to startups and enterprise clients through <a href="https://corticaltouch.com" target="_blank">Cortical Touch</a>, I boutique software consultancy I own.